-The NJATC’s goal is to provide the Electrical Construction Industry with the mostly highly training and highly skilled workforce possible.
+The NJATC’s goal is to provide the Electrical Construction Industry with the mostly highly trained, certified, and highly skilled workforce possible.
 While direct training occurs through local training programs, the NJATC develops enhanced education standards to meet the competitive challenges of today’s global market economy.

 In addition to receiving skill training on the job, each apprentice is provided with trade related classroom training that produces competency and pride that lead to